 - Happy - most of the time, despite everything.
 If I am not in a blissful state, it is usually because of actual difficulties in my life.
 If those are bad enough, which happened many times, I still cannot stay sad for too long, or I soon find ways to force myself out by action or radical change.
-I started practicing prolonged meditations (zazen, pranayama, kundalini, etc.) early in life and had the best time while staring at empty walls.
+I started practicing prolonged meditations (zazen, pranayama, kundalini, etc.) early and had the time of my life staring at empty walls.

 - Sensitive - in some cases overly so: I used to have an extreme color sensitivity, to the point that I could wear only achromatic clothing for some periods of my life.
 Once I painted my walls black, another time - my hair (I am blond).
 Then I had white periods.
 I can be inexplicably sensitive to words and facial expressions as well.

-- Decisive - I tend to make up my mind quickly and permanently, I do not look back with doubts, and I prevent myself from having regrets by ensuring that my process of making decisions is maximally all-factors-encompassing and minimally instinctual, and that I stay true to myself at all times.
+- Decisive - I tend to make up my mind quickly and permanently.
+I do not look back with doubts.
+I prevent myself from having regrets by ensuring that my process of making decisions is maximally all-factors-encompassing and minimally instinctual, and that I stay true to myself at all times.